samuelmtimbo/unit/src/docs/start/README.md

 To go Fullwindow you can press the "transcend" button, usually located at the top.

 This will remove the editing GUI and show the final rendering of the graph.
-This is more interesting when there are components around, making up a website.
+This is more interesting when there are components around, so you can see how that unit would look like as a website.

 ![](/public/gif/start/0.gif)